-- Ensure the router frames are installed securely in the equipment racks. - Due to the compactness of the Utah-400 rear panel BNC's, it may be useful to have a connector chart next to the backplane. - The use of a BNC insertion / extraction tool is recommended. - Label the Input and Output cables coming into the rear panel for example: - VTR1 Video Out or Out 0 VTR1. - All Utah-400 Digital Video/Unbalanced Audio BNC's use 75-Ohm single ended connectors. - Avoid stress on the lower backplane BNC connections by providing proper strain relief on all cables. - The Utah-400 Input matrix starts with Input 0 at the top right of the backplane. - The Utah-400 Output matrix starts with Output 0 at the bottom right. - Due to the 75 Ohm internal termination, do not use BNC "T" connectors to loop an input signal.
+- Ensure the router frames are installed securely in the equipment racks. - Due to the compactness of the Utah-400 rear panel BNCs, it may be useful to have a connector chart next to the backplane. - The use of a BNC insertion / extraction tool is recommended. - Label the Input and Output cables coming into the rear panel for example: VTR1 Video Out or Out 0 - VTR1. - All Utah-400 Digital Video/Unbalanced Audio BNCs use 75-Ohm single-ended connectors. - Avoid stress on the lower backplane BNC connections by providing proper strain relief on all cables. - The Utah-400 Input matrix starts with Input 0 at the top right of the backplane. - The Utah-400 Output matrix starts with Output 0 at the bottom right. - Due to the 75 Ohm internal termination, do not use BNC "T" connectors to loop an input signal.
 This will result in serious signal degradation.

-Figure 2-28 on page 2 -32 shows the entire Utah-400 528 \times 528 Matrix rear panels.
-(Video or unbalanced digital audio.)
+The illustration on the next page shows the entire Utah-400 528 x 528 Matrix rear panels (video or unbalanced digital audio).

-FIGURE 2-28.
-Utah-400 5282 and XL Video Unbalanced, or Audio Rear Panel
+Utah-400 528 and XL Video Unbalanced or Audio Rear Panel

-Installing the Analog Audio Input and Output Cables
+Installing Analog Audio Input and Output Cables